-The library supports and complements the teaching programs of the College of Fine Arts by providing resource materials and services designed to stimulate the learning process as well as satisfying the information requirements of staff and students.
+The library supports the teaching, learning and research functions of the College of Fine Arts by providing access to information through its collections and services.

 The collection includes books, periodicals and an extensive range of audio-visual resources including slides, video cassettes and sound recordings.
 Services provided include CD-ROM and online database searching as well as in-house indexing of periodicals and audio-visual material which enhances access to this material.
 A professional reference service is offered and emphasis is placed on assisting users to make best use of the information services available and to gain lasting learning skills.